-The Company's Legal Affairs Department continuously informs the Board of Directors and Senior Executive Management about the development of any new or amended laws and regulations, it also strives to comply with all new or amended laws and regulations.
-It should be noted that Al Meera has not been subject to any penalties or financial fines imposed by Qatar

-Financial Markets Authority during the year 2021, as a result of its non-compliance with any provisions of the Oatar Financial Markets Authority's laws and related legislation, including the corporate governance code issued by it, and the rules of listing and disclosure.
-Al Meera confirms that there are no cases of material noncompliance with the provisions of the abovementioned laws.
+The Company's Legal Affairs Department continuously informs the Board of Directors and the Senior Executive Management about the development of new or amended laws and regulations, and the company always seeks to comply with all new or amended laws and regulations.
+It should be noted that Al Meera has not been subjected to any imposed financial sanctions or penalties imposed by the Qatar Financial Markets Authority during the year 2022 as a result of its non-compliance with any provisions of the laws of the Qatar Financial Markets Authority and related legislation, including the corporate governance system issued by the Qatar Financial Markets Authority and the listing and disclosure rules.
+Al Meera confirms that there are no cases of noncompliance with the provisions of the abovementioned laws